yawnoc/big-two-scorer/README.md

 See [`2013/big-two-2013.txt.tsv`] for details.

-Finally, I have generated some interesting plots with [`2013/plot.py`]:
+Finally, I have generated some interesting plots for the regular players, using [`2013/plot.py`]:

 ### 1. `real_losses_per_game` vs `win_fraction`